medialab-ku/medialab-ku.github.io/english/index.md

 ---

 Our research interests lie in the following areas:
-* Virtual Reality
-* 3D Reconstruction and Augmented Reality
+* 3D Reconstruction and VR/AR
-* Deep Learning + 3D Applications
-* Computer Graphics and Physics Simulation
+* Physics-based Simulation for Computer Graphics

 We are looking for undergraduate interns, graduate students and postdocs.
 If you're interested, send email to jhan@korea.ac.kr.